-One of the easiest ways to improve savings rate is to reduce expenses but one can also just increase their income.
-That’s often not as easy as it sounds but certainly worth a try so I’m adding it as a new goal this year.
+One of the easiest ways to improve savings rate is to reduce expenses.
+One can also just increase their income too.
+That’s often not as easy as it sounds.
+It’s certainly worth a try so I’m adding it as a new goal this year.

-I’ll likely get some sort of raise and bonus in 2018 which should bring me at least close to the 3% goal.
+I’ll likely get some sort of raise and bonus in 2018.
+That should bring me at least close to the 3% goal.
 I predict something in the 2% range and I have no plans to change jobs which would likely bring me closer to that gold medal.
 That means I have to make some income on the side and I have two plans for that.

 The first comes back to my side hustle; self-publishing stories on Amazon.
 I’m still making money off that despite not having written or published anything in quite some time.
-The dollar totals are lean($20-$40 per month) so I’ll have to step that up if I want to have that make a meaningful impact to my gross income next year.
+The dollar totals are lean($20-$40 per month).
+That means I’ll have to step that up if I want to have that make a meaningful impact to my gross income next year.

 I don’t plan to do anything crazy, maybe just one small add and perhaps some affiliate links when it ties to the topic I’m discussing.
 I’m talking about things like amazon links during book review posts.
 I have no plans to make this blog an ugly ad laden mess or to hock terrible products.
 Even though my blog is small, I have gotten quite a few emails about selling back links and reviewing certain products for a fee but they’re not things I’m interested in supporting.
 I haven’t pursued anything in that area and don’t plan to in the future unless it’s a product I really like or use myself.

-On top of that, I plan to start a second blog to talk about some of the things I like that aren’t related to anything financial.
-I do sometimes post some personal things here that don’t necessarily tie to investing but the kind of stuff I want to write about doesn’t really fit here and will fit better on a separate blog.
+On top of that, I plan to start a second blog.
+That will be to talk about some of the things I like that aren’t related to anything financial.
+I do sometimes post some personal things here that don’t necessarily tie to investing.
+However, the kind of stuff I want to write about doesn’t really fit here and will fit better on a separate blog.
 Stuff like my review of the latest Trader Joe’s salad dressing I liked!
-These blogs will be completely separate and I don’t have any plans to tie them together or advertise either on the other in any way.
+These blogs will be completely separate.
+I don’t have any plans to tie them together or advertise either on the other in any way.

-Just like last year, I wanted goals that are simple, easy to track and reachable with a little bit of work(at least for the bronze medals).
+Just like last year, I wanted goals that are simple, easy to track and reachable.
+I want to be able to hit them with a little bit of work(at least for the bronze medals).

 Last year, I included some personal goals but I chose to focus on financial goals this year for two reasons.
-One is that long term personal goals are hard to track and very vague and two is that I have an idea for some shorter term personal goals that I’ll write about in the near future.
+One is that long term personal goals are hard to track and very vague.
+Two is that I have an idea for some shorter term personal goals.

-The goals this year aren’t much different from last year and while I’d like to push myself further, I want to be realistic with what I can achieve.
+The goals this year aren’t much different from last year.
+While I’d like to push myself further, I want to be realistic with what I can achieve.

-The fact is that I’ll have a few guaranteed expenses this year in the form of a wedding and a honeymoon.
+The fact is that I’ll have a few guaranteed expenses this year.
+Those are in the form of a wedding and a honeymoon.
 That will likely mean I’ll have a tougher time with saving than I did in 2017.
 Some of the wedding expenses have started in 2017 but the majority of them will fall in 2018.
-I know a two week trip to Hawaii will certainly bump up my travel budget versus this year and my wedding will certainly bump up my entertainment budget versus this year.
-I’ll likely get some of that wedding money back in the form of cash gifts from friends and family but it’ll still likely be an overall expense at the end of the day that I didn’t have this year.
+I know a two week trip to Hawaii will certainly bump up my travel budget.
+My wedding will certainly bump up my entertainment budget too.
+I’ll likely get some of that wedding money back in the form of cash gifts from friends and family.
+It’ll still likely be an overall expense at the end of the day that I didn’t have this year.

-There’s also the potential that I’ll be buying a house as well and a lot of expenses come with that too!
-I have money set aside for that so that means it won’t hugely impact the savings rate but there’ll be unforeseen expenses that likely will.
+There’s also the potential that I’ll be buying a house as well.
+A lot of expenses come with that too!
+I have money set aside for that.
+That means it won’t hugely impact the savings rate but there’ll be unforeseen expenses that likely will.

-That means I’m potentially setting myself up for failure by bumping up the goals from last year but that’s cool with me.
-I want these goals to be difficult and it’ll be OK if I fail because then I’ll be more driven to kill it in 2019 if that’s the case.
-Plus with the wedding and the honeymoon, if I fail, I’d have failed for a kick ass, once in a lifetime reason so it’ll likely be worth it.
+That means I’m potentially setting myself up for failure by bumping up the goals from last year.
+That’s cool with me tough.
+I want these goals to be difficult and it’ll be OK if I fail.
+Then I’ll be more driven to kill it in 2019 if that’s the case.
+Plus with the wedding and the honeymoon, if I fail; I’d have failed for a kick ass, once in a lifetime reason so it’ll likely be worth it.

-I’ll be doing my 2017 goal review in a few weeks once I gather all that data but I think I did a pretty decent job in hitting at least most of my bronze goals.
-I think that’s worth celebrating for sure!
+I’ll be doing my 2017 goal review in a few weeks once I gather all that data.
+I think I did a pretty decent job in hitting at least most of my bronze goals.
+That’s worth celebrating for sure!

-I hope 2018 will have the same results and I’m happy to move into the next year on a good footing with good, solid, reachable goals to aim for!
+I hope 2018 will have the same results.
+I’m happy to move into the next year on a good footing with good, solid, reachable goals to aim for!